hu-macsy/simexpal/docs/quick_start.rst

 5. Evaluate the results:

-    To evaluate the experiment results, we call the ``eval.py`` script which uses pandas package to aggregate the results.
-Please make sure that the python package pandas is installed on your machine, or install it via ``pip3 install pandas``.
+    To evaluate the experiment results, we call the ``eval.py`` script which uses the pandas package to aggregate the results.
+Please make sure that the Python package pandas is installed on your machine, or install it via ``pip3 install pandas``.
 The script also uses the simexpal Python interface (i.e., the functions ``collect_successful_results()`` and ``open_output_file()``)
     to gather all results.